Harish8622/SentryCam-AWS/README.md

 4. **Create Three Lambda Functions** (located in `Lambda_functions/`):
 - `lambda_serialize`: Downloads the image from S3, base64-encodes it so it can be passed in json format between lambdas, and returns it along with metadata.
-- `lambda_classify`: Sends the image to the SageMaker endpoint and returns inference results for each vehicle class.
+- `lambda_classify`: Sends the image to the SageMaker endpoint and returns inference results for each vehicle class. **Ensure to update endpoint name**
 - `lambda_filter`: Decodes inference output, checks if confidence exceeds a defined threshold, and returns an alert if a suspicious vehicle is detected.

 **Required IAM Permissions:**